A Multivariate Bernoulli-Based Sampling Method for Multi-Label Data with Application to Meta-Research: Acknowledgements

 \section{Acknowledgements}

-This work was supported by NIH R01GM152543 and NSF FAIN 2318478.
+This work was supported by National Institutes of Health R01GM152543 and National Science Foundation FAIN 2318478.
+SC and AWB are supported in part by the Arkansas Children's Research Institute and the Arkansas Biosciences Institute.
 The content of this manuscript does not necessarily reflect the opinions of the NIH, NSF, or any other organization.

 We thank Madeline Olivier for the opportunity to apply this algorithm to her project.
 Her corpus and research focus provided an important use case that helped demonstrate the practical utility of the sampling algorithm.
 We are grateful to Yiran Jia for reviewing the mathematical derivations and providing valuable input on the formulation and correctness of these algorithms.